Kim Kardashian And Other Celebrities Reveal Their Fertility Woes

-Kim Kardashian suffered from preeclampsia during her son’s birth as well as her daughter’s.
-Many celebrities have come forward to share about what it was like to be pregnant or trying to get pregnant and what it meant to them.
+Kim Kardashian suffered from preeclampsia during her son’s birth as well as her daughters.
+Many celebrities have come forward to share on what it was like to be pregnant or trying to get pregnant and what it meant to them.
 Many of them had issues conceiving or had a difficult time while they were pregnant with their children.

 Kim revealed in the latest promo for Keeping up with the Kardashians that she was interested in having another child with Kanye West.
 She said that she was willing to go into surgery and repair her uterus.
-She said that she wanted to have another child and had previously hinted that she was interested in having a surrogate.
+She said that she wanted to have another child and had previous hinted that she was interested in having a surrogate.
 She changed her mind and now wants to carry her child herself despite having not one but two difficult pregnancies.

 The mogul said talked about her pregnancy with her other two children on her website and wrote about the difficulty of a high-risk pregnancy.
 She talked about how she had the condition preeclampsia while she was pregnant with North.
 Kim said that she had to deliver North earlier than expected if she wanted both her and North to be safe.